 Mike Hensel joined the DML in January 2017 as Manager of the Wilmington-Stroop Branch.
 He began his career at the London (Ohio) Public Library in 1997 where he worked in Reference, Public Relations, Marketing and Information Technology.
 After earning his MLIS in 2009, he became Youth Services Manager, and in August 2010, he was named London Public Library Director.

 He and his wife Kathleen have three children.
 He enjoys playing guitar, reading and a variety of outdoor sports, as well as coaching his children’s recreational league teams.

 Ms. Prell served as the Business Specialist for Dayton Metro Library before working at the Wilmington-Stroop Branch.
 In addition to her Library Science degree, she has degrees in journalism and business.
 Working in a busy library utilizes all her education and experience to help people.
 At home, Sandy enjoys reading, cooking and having fun with her border collie.

 The Wilmington-Stroop Branch is a valued partner for the community.
 Whether through offering collaborative programming with Rosewood Arts Centre or by collaborating with the City of Kettering Parks and Recreation Department in studying the feasibility of a joint facility, the Branch staff strives to meet the needs of the community in innovative ways.
 Connected to the business community, "Wil-Stroop" is an active member of the KMO Chamber.
 With a strong focus on education, the Branch partners with local education centers to provide library cards, materials, programming and other services to schools, teachers and students in Kettering City Schools, as well as other area schools and daycares.

-Design work is beginning for a new larger Wilmington-Stroop Branch.
-The current building will be demolished to provide space to better position a larger building and improve access and egress to the parking lot.
+Design work is underway for a new larger Wilmington-Stroop Branch.
+The current building will be demolished to better position a larger building and improve access to the parking lot.
 Construction is slated for early 2018 and be finished in about one year.
 Click here to see renderings and a floor plan